bjornmeansbear/lectureScripts/WhatIsSGD.md

 In this line of reasoning sustainable graphic design is “graphic design in support of all life flourishing,” or “graphic design for the welfare of all life.”
 Sustainable graphic design doesn’t then solely rely on better materials or more socially conscious manufacturing.
 Graphic design framed this way may preclude certain types of projects and certain kinds of clients.
 Graphic design framed this way will have to evolve over time — what is important today to help all life will presumably change by next year or in a decade.
 Graphic design framed this way opens up the realm of possibilities for what a graphic design project is.
 Sustainable Graphic Design defined this way is _different_ than status quo design.
 All life flourishing is not the traditional goal of business, culture, and design.

 Throughout art and design history, new thinking and new tools launched new aesthetic outcomes.
-Sustainable graphic design, graphic design for the welfare of all life, requires different ways of thinking than other current designs.
-Sustainability brings with it all kinds of new technologies, new social structures, and new tools; so Sustainable graphic design should then carry with it the potential for different and new styles/aesthetics.
+Sustainable graphic design requires new and different thinking.
+Sustainability brings with it all manner of new technologies, new social structures, and new tools.
+And if that's the case then sustainable graphic design should then carry with it the potential for different and new styles/aesthetics.

 ## What does our “different” kind of design look like?

 What do you visually picture in your mind when you hear “sustainable graphic design?”
-Is there a particular aesthetic A particular color?
+Is there A particular color?
 A particular archetypal client?
 A particular feeling?
 A particular message?
 A particular set of symbols?
+A particular aesthetic?

 What aesthetic is most sustainable?
 How do we answer this question?
 Is it even worth asking?
 And then what do we base our choices on: energy reduction?
 Better resource use?
 Instigating social change?
 (Minimalism is the mots sustainable aesthetic!?)